Student Affairs Offices

 The Director of Religious and Spiritual Life is hired by Union College to enhance religious and spiritual life and its practice while encouraging respect for religious differences.
 This ministry assists members of the community in the integration of religious and spiritual pursuits with the rich intellectual life available at the college.
-The chaplain acts as advisor to the Multi-Faith Council.

 Reamer Campus Center

 The Reamer Campus Center is the hub of student activity on campus.
-Located on the first floor of the center is a Key Bank ATM, public televisions, the Bookstore/Convenience Store, W.R.U.C. (the College’s radio station), the mailroom, and Dutch Hollow.
+Located on the first floor of the center is a Bank of America ATM, public televisions, the Bookstore/Convenience Store, W.R.U.C. (the College’s radio station), the mailroom, and Dutch Hollow.
 The second floor is home to the Upper Class Dining Hall.
 The Strauss Unity Lounge and the Women's Resource Center are located on the third floor.
 The Concordiensis (the College newspaper) is located on the fourth floor.